patrickhammond/AndroidCodingChallenge-RottenTomatoes/README.md

 Follow ups:
 - Landscape detail fragment has a scroll view, portrait did not.
 Ran into some weird ClassCastExceptions on rotate.
 Not sure why...

-Don't follow this pattern:
-- The otherwise unmanged image cache living in the application scope is a bad idea!

 If I had more time:
 - CWAC endless adapter would help with the infinite list